Last updated: January 2026

 - You want to eliminate dairy from diet

-What’s Normal With Milk?
+What’s Usually Expected With Milk?

 - Slight preference for flavored over plain milk